Spyderisk/system-modeller/CONTRIBUTING.md

 * legal specialists (EU legislation on Cyber Resilience, AI, Medical Devices etc)
 * graphic designers (have you seen the corners on our icons??)

 If you are any of the above, including a coder, we would love to hear from you.
-Do please drop an email or open a discussion issue on GitHub.
+Do please drop an email to [team@spyderisk.org](mailto://team@spyderisk.org) or open a discussion issue on GitHub.

 # Getting started for software developers

 * The [system modeller README](../README.md) explains how to set up the development environment
 * Once you have a working local copy of Spyderisk you can run the demonstration System models to get a feel for things
 * It is likely that while doing the above you will already have noticed things that need to be fixed.
 Great!
-Thisdocument shows you how to make these fixes happen, or
+This document shows you how to make these fixes happen, or
 * Alternatively, you can find an issue from our [List of Open Issues](https://github.com/Spyderisk/system-modeller/issues) you think you would like to solve, and add a comment to say that you are working on a fix, or
 * Create a new query or bug report as described in the following section, and start working on a fix for it
 * Whatever you decide to work on, follow the "How to submit a patch" procedure below